rahel-yab/rahel-yab/README.md

 ## Hi, Rahel here 👋

-I'm a **Software Engineering student** at Addis Ababa University with a focus on backend development and AI/ML.
+I'm a Software Engineering student at Addis Ababa University, with a focus on backend development and AI/ML.
+I turn ideas into reliable and scalable software.
+I'm currently exploring how data-driven insights can drive better decisions.

 ---